etendosoftware/docs/docs/products/etendo-classic/user-guide/warehouse-management/transactions.md

 <iframe width="560" height="315" src="https://www.youtube.com/embed/6Be_9LXecJY" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

 Stock reservations are mainly used to ensure the stock availability when delivering a Sales Order.
-Coming with this feature, it is also possible to lock stock not related to any Sales Order to avoid its consumption.
+With this feature, it is also possible to lock stock not related to any Sales Order to avoid its consumption.

 A reservation identifies certain stock in the warehouse that is reserved and cannot be consumed by anyone except the owner of the reservation.
 Currently, there are two possible owners, a _Saler Order line_ or the _System_.
 A reservation for a Sales Order line identifies stock that can only be consumed in shipments related to the Sales Order.
 A _System_ reservation is a special reservation type that cannot be consumed by anyone. _System_ reservations are used for _Hold_ reservations when some stock needs to be blocked in the warehouse.

-!!! info
+!!! note
     Reservations are disabled by default.
 To be able to use them, please insert a new _Preference_ using property _Enable Stock Reservations_ with value _Y_.
 Then, end session and log in again to continue with the process.

-The functionality developed comes with two types of reservations:
+This functionality comes with two types of reservations:

 - Pre-Reservation: These are reservations that are not physically in the warehouse but ordered to a supplier and when there is a relationship between the line of the purchase order and a sales order line.
-Once the purchase order line is received this pre-reservation is automatically converted to a reservation.
+Once the purchase order line is received, this pre-reservation is automatically converted to a reservation.
 - Reservation: Refers to stock stored in the warehouse that is already reserved by a sales order line.

 A reservation is always defined by the product that is desired to be reserved but other dimensions can be defined such as the warehouse, storage bin and attribute (i.e Colour, lots, serial number).